 Hero property names so that

-Some of us may not care to minify this aggressively.
-That's our choice.
-But the Angular product should not prevent someone else from minifying aggressively.
-Therefore, the Angular team decided that everything shipped in Angular will minify safely.
+While some may not care to minify this aggressively, the Angular product shouldn’t prevent anyone from minifying aggressively.
+Therefore, the Angular team decided that everything Angular provides will minify safely.

-The Angular team and many experienced Angular developers strongly recommend that you move
+The Angular team and many experienced Angular developers strongly recommend moving

 filtering and sorting logic into the component itself.